 Once the damage is contained it’s time to go to the next step:

-2. Determine if it’s worth it to put in a claim
+2. Determine if putting in a claim is worth it

 If the repair is simple, it just might not be worth it to clock a claim on your insurance.
 For the price of a couple thousand dollars the possible increase in your insurance premium might not be worth the up front savings of not having to pay for the entire loss.